binraider/Paravel.DoctypeUtility/README.md

 ---

-# This is the basic view
+### This is the basic view after clicking "View Diffs"
+Diff Id is when the ids are different
+Diff Key is when the Guids are different
+Diff Items are there are some differences between the properties of the doctype Diff Vary is when the item is "Vary By Culture"

 ![The basic view](img/grab-1.png)

-# this view is when you have clicked "View Diffs"
+### this view is when you have clicked "View".
+The properties of the relevent doctype are listed below

 ![Viewing the properties of a doctype](img/grab-2.png)

-# this view is when you cant connect
+### This view is when you cant connect

 ![When you cant connect](img/grab-3.png)